 Encryption: Password-Protected Archives

 Cloudback secures every backup using a robust encryption model.
-The archive is built on ZIP File Version 5.2 combined with AES-256 encryption, ensuring that your data remains confidential and protected against unauthorized access.
+The archive is built on combined with encryption, ensuring that your data remains confidential and protected against unauthorized access.

 Double-Archive Method: To protect filenames, Cloudback embeds one ZIP archive inside another.
 This is done to encrypt filenames inside an archive.
-Filename encryption is introduced in ZIP File Format Specification 6.2.
+Filename encryption is introduced in .
 We decided to keep version 5.2 for better compatibility.

 Tool Compatibility: If your preferred archiver does not support AES-256, you may face difficulties accessing your backups.
 We advise testing your tools and, if necessary, switching to a recommended solution like 7-Zip.